Turtel216/Beavieeer/README.md

   - `lowercase` - Returns the lowercase equivalent of the original String
   - `uppercase` - Returns the uppercase equivalent of the original String
   - `trim` - Returns a String with leading and trailing white space removed
+  - `parseNumber` - Converts a String into a number
   - `replaceString` - Replaces all matches of a pattern with a String
   - `replaceN` - Replaces the first N matches of a pattern with a String
   - `explode` - Converts a string to a list.
 Each of the characters in the string is given an index that starts from 0